voyageeyewear/goeye/shopify-middleware/README.md

 # Shopify Middleware API

-Backend API service that connects the EyeJack Flutter mobile app to the Shopify store, providing optimized data and theme section management.
+Backend API service that connects the Goeye Flutter mobile app to the Shopify store, providing optimized data and theme section management.

 ## 🎯 Overview